Exploring Cowboys and the Highland Historical Loop Drive in Washington

 Starting out in Spokane

 Ten to twelve years ago, Spokane was a dying city.
-But thanks to a strong community spirit and over $1 billion spent in renovating the historical downtown and river front areas, Spokane is now a clean, modern and exciting tourist destination.
+But thanks to a strong community spirit and over $1 billion spent in renovating the historic downtown and riverfront areas, Spokane is now a clean, modern and exciting tourist destination.

 An absolute must-see while in Spokane is the Davenport Hotel, truly the crown jewel of Spokane.
 Opened in 1914 and completely renovated from 2000 through 2002 at a cost of over $36 million, the hotel recalls the style and grace of the gilded era of the early 20th century.